Proper Hamiltonian Cycles in Edge-Colored Multigraphs: Bounds for c-edge-colored multigraphs,

 Suppose first that $G$ is not $2$-connected.
 Therefore $G$ has exactly $\binom{n-1}{2}+1$ edges, that is, $G$ is isomorphic to a complete graph on $n-1$ vertices, say $B$, plus one vertex, say $v$, adjacent to only one vertex of $B$.
-Consequently in $G^c$, $v$ has two different neighbors, say $x$ and $y$, such that $c(vx)\neq c(vy)$ and $c(vx),c(vy) \notin \{j,l\}$.
+Consequently in $G^c$, $v$ has two different neighbors, say $x$ and $y$, such that the edges $vx$, $vy$ have different colors and these colors are not $j$ or $l$.
 Now as $B$ is a complete graph, there exists a Hamiltonian path from $x$ to $y$, that is, an alternating path $P$ on colors $j$, $l$ in $G^c$.
 Then $vxPyv$ is a proper Hamiltonian cycle in $G^c$.

 Suppose next that $G$ is $2$-connected.
 Now as $G$ has at least $\binom{n-1}{2}+1$ edges and it is $2$-connected, by~\cite{ByerSmeltzerDM2007}, $G$ contains a Hamiltonian cycle $C=v_1\ldots v_nv_1$.
 If $n$ is even, then $C$ is a proper Hamiltonian cycle in $G^c$ using alternatingly colors $j$ and $l$.
 Suppose therefore that $n$ is odd.
 Let $k$ be a color in $G^c$ different from $j$ and $l$.
 As $|mono(E^j) \cap mono(E^k)| \geq \binom{n-1}{2}+1$, there are at most $n-2$ pairs of vertices $x$ and $y$ in $G^c$ such that the edge $xy$ on color either $j$ or $k$, is missing.
 However, as the cycle $C$ has $n$ edges, there exist two consecutive vertices of $C$ joined by an edge on color $k$.
-Suppose without loss of generality that $c(v_1v_n)=k$.
+Suppose without loss of generality that $k \in c(v_1v_n)$.
 We can conclude that $v_1\ldots v_nv_1$ is a proper Hamiltonian cycle in $G^c$ where $v_1\ldots v_n$ is an alternating path on colors $j$, $l$ and the edge $v_nv_1$ is on color $k$.

 Assume therefore that $c=3$ and $G^c$ has the edges colored with $\{r,b,g\}$.
 So we have that $m\geq 3\binom{n-1}{2}+n$.
 We prove the theorem by induction on $n$.
 For $n=4$ the theorem is easily checked.
 Suppose then that $n \geq 5$.
 Consider two vertices $v$ and $w$ such that there are three parallel edges between them on colors $r,b$ and $g$ respectively.
 It can be checked that such two vertices always exist, otherwise if there are at most two edges between every pair of vertices, then the number of edges would be at most $2\binom{n}{2}$ contradicting the hypothesis.